epauste/udacity_data_streaming_sf_crime_statistics/README.md

 	Additionally by default, Spark.sql.shuffle.partitions is set to 200, which is ideal for large datasets, but far too much for the small streams we are dealing with.
 	(Reference : http://blog.madhukaraphatak.com/dynamic-spark-shuffle-partitions/ )

-	With the default values, you can see in the

 	Reducing this to 5 had amazing performance improvements, with the number processedRowsPerSecond peaking at over 1000/s, with the improvement due to the reduced number of shuffling tasks being performed.

     ![step3-2-2](images/step3-2-2.png)